pymc-devs/pymc/docs/source/prob_dists.rst

 Custom distributions
 ====================

 Despite the fact that PyMC3 ships with a large set of the most common probability distributions, some problems may require the use of functional forms that are less common, and not available in ``pm.distributions``.
-One example of this is in survival analysis, where time-to-event data is modeled using probability densities that are designed to accomodate censored data.
+One example of this is in survival analysis, where time-to-event data is modeled using probability densities that are designed to accommodate censored data.

 An exponential survival function is defined by: